ShehabShaef/omarchy-Drac-theme/README.md

 ### 🧭 Contact & Collaboration

 If you have:

-Questions about integrating the theme
+- 💬 Questions about integrating the theme
-Requests for additional Drac-compatible configs or Other dotfiles you interested in
+- 🧩 Requests for additional Drac-compatible configs
+- 🐾 Interest in other dotfiles or Omarchy themes

-Feel free to reach out or open an issue.
+Feel free to **reach out** or open an **issue**.
 Let’s grow the Omarchy world together. 🐉

 ---